+Ste Description

+p

-Step Description 1 Open the Profile Package child diagram.
-On this diagram, we should already have the element < <metaclass>> Class and the stereotype element 'myStereotype'.</metaclass> 2 In the Toolbox, locate and select the 'Profile' pages.
+1 Open the Profile Package child diagram.

+On this diagram, we should already have the element

+<metaclass>> Class and the stereotype element 'myStereotype'.</metaclass> 2 In the Toolbox, locate and select the 'Profile' pages.
 3 Drag the 'Enumeration' icon from the Toolbox onto the diagram.
 4 If it is not already showing, open the 'Properties' dialog.
-Ribbon: 'Design > Element > Editors > Properties Dialog' (or press Ctrl+5) 5 In the 'Name' field, type the name of the new Enumeration element.
-6 If it is not already showing, open the Features window at the 'Attributes' page: Ribbon: 'Start > Desktop > Design > (Details) Features' 7 In the 'Name' field, type the name of the Enumeration attribute (for example, 'Yellow'), then press 'Enter'.
+Ribbon: 'Design > Element > Properties > General > Properties Dialog' (or press Alt+2) 5 In the 'Name' field, type the name of the new Enumeration element.
+6 If it is not already showing, open the Features window at the 'Attributes' page: Ribbon: 'Start > All Windows > Properties > Element Features > Attributes 7 In the 'Name' field, type the name of the Enumeration attribute (for example, 'Yellow'), then press 'Enter'.
 8 Click on the New Attribute text and type the name of the next Enumeration attribute.
 Repeat this step for additional attributes, to define the other values for the drop-down list.
 9 Right-click on the Stereotype element 'myStereotype' and select the 'Features > Attributes' option.
+The Features window displays for the stereotype, at the 'Attributes' page.
+10 In the 'Name' field type a name for the attribute.
+11 In the 'Type' field click on the drop-down arrow and on the 'Select Type' option, and browse for and select the name of the Enumeration element from the 'Select <item>' dialog.</item> 12 In the 'Initial' field type the name of the required Enumeration attribute that defines the default value.
+13 Click on the Close button.
+You have now generated a drop-down list for setting the value of the tag in the 'Tags' tab of the Properties window.
+When the Profile is in use, the Tagged Value for an element created with the stereotype might appear as shown: